kfam22/Anywhere-Fitness/README.md

 	}
 ]
 ```
-[POST]/instructors/add
+[POST]</br>
+api/instructors/add </br>
-restricted endpoint for instructors only
+restricted endpoint for instructors only </br>
-create a new class
+create a new class </br>
-class start time format: HH:MM
+class start time format: HH:MM </br>
-class duration format (minutes): must be an integer
+class duration format (minutes): must be an integer </br>
-max class size format: must be an integer
+max class size format: must be an integer </br>
-class level format: must be a string
+class level format: must be a string </br>
-Takes in body with the following format:
+Requires body with the following format:
 ```
 {
 	"class_name": "New Class",